tresoldi/cambio/README.md

 ## TODO

 For version 2.0:
+    - Implement mapper support in the automata (also with test cases)
+    - Implement parentheses support in the grammar and automata (also with test cases)
     - Consider moving to ANTLR
     - For the grammar, consider removing direct sound match in `segment`, only using `alternative` (potentially renamed to `expression` and dealt